UK extends lockdown measures for at least three more weeks

 Earlier, Health minister Matt Hancock warned the virus would “run rampant” if restrictions were lifted too soon.

+But he refused to discuss any possible timeline - despite a growing political clamour for an ‘exit strategy’ to the most severe restrictions on daily life in British peacetime history.

+Opposition Labour Party leader Kier Starmer said he supported the extended restrictions, but added: “We also need clarity about what plans are being put in place to lift the lockdown when the time is right.”

-A YouGov poll conducted before Thursday’s announcement showed 91% of Britons supported a three week extension to the lockdown.
+A YouGov poll conducted before Thursday’s announcement showed 91% of Britons supported a three-week extension to the lockdown.

 The United Kingdom’s death toll from COVID-19 in hospitals rose 861 to 13,729, as of 1600 GMT on April 15.